 Simple no bake brownies that are creamy as fudge, nutritious with walnuts and magnesium-rich chocolate, plus a secret ingredient that makes the chocolate flavor go very very deep.
 Vegan, gluten-free, refined-sugar-free, dairy-free and high in protein and fiber.

 Healthy No-Bake Brownies

 These no bake brownies are no bake, and soo chocolate-y thanks to the addition of a special chocolate-enhancing ingredient - cold coffee!

-Yes, I’m sure you’ve heard that the addition of a teaspoon of cold coffee enhances the chocolate flavor and, no, you won’t taste coffee, for those who don’t care for the flavor.
-And the small amount won’t add much caffeine either, or you could also use decaf.
+I'm sure you've heard that the addition of a teaspoon of cold coffee enhances the chocolate flavor.
+But did you know you won't taste coffee, for those who don't care for the flavor?
+And the small amount won't add much caffeine either, or you could also use decaf.

-Cacao, which is simply unprocessed true chocolate in powder form, also add nutrition including mood-boosting magnesium.
+Cacao, which is simply unprocessed true chocolate in powder form, also adds nutrition including mood-boosting magnesium.
 Although you can also use unsweetened cocoa powder for similar nutrition.
 And the dates add zinc and lots of healthy fiber.
-I even added a touch of cinnamon to help balance blood sugar.
+I even added a touch of cinnamon this recipe to help balance blood sugar.

 If we are going to have a rich chocolate bite, we might as well make sure it contributes to our nutritional intake of the day, right?